 - A quick and easy smoothie that’s made in a blender.

-- Enjoy this smoothie with breakfast or whenever you need a boost of energy.
+- Enjoy this smoothie with or for breakfast.

 RELATED: Coffee Protein Shake